-The 2018 Bells Run will be on Sunday 14th October.
+The 2018 Bells Run took place on Sunday 14th October.

 Visit www.pattinghambellsrun.com for full details >>